Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 I didn’t want a high-key look, so I placed my key light to the side of the studio.
 I wasn’t using a grid or flagging the light, so some of it still spilled onto the background.
 Instead of a glaring high-key white background, I ended up with a muted grey background, as you can see in this shot.

 Instead of lighting everything, I wanted a darker image.
 I wanted shadows.
 Like many photographers before me, I’m learning that I like photos more when you don’t light everything in them.

 I also like them better without dust spots, so the shot needed some cleanup in post processing.
 While I was there, I decided to add a bit of color to the image.

 My plan for this photoshoot was to create a series of portraits where I varied the background color.
-As I mentioned, shooting with gels over the lights is one way to get there, but I decided that I had greater choice over the color range of the background in post processing than I did with my gels.
+As I mentioned, shooting with gels over the lights is one way to get there, but I decided that I had a greater choice over the background color range in post-processing than I did with my gels.

 Shooting on a grey background also makes selection much easier to extract the subject for a composite image.

 Working On Imagination